The Slide (Atlanta Braves): Aftermath

 The Braves lost the World Series to the Toronto Blue Jays, however.
 Sid Bream started five of the six games, scoring a run in Game 2 and getting two hits in Game 3.
 He batted .200 in the series, which Toronto won in six games.
 "It's something we can tell our grandkids," reported Bream.
 "We played in two of the greatest World Series of all time.
 But at the same time, it's hard to tell your grandkids, 'We're the ones who never won.'"

-Following the loss, Barry Bonds and star teammate Doug Drabek were expected to command salaries too high for Pittsburgh to again sign them.
-After the 1992 season, the Pittsburgh front office set out to rebuild the team, giving up several high-payroll players in favor of a younger crew.
-Bonds and Drabek soon left Pittsburgh via free agency, signing with the San Francisco Giants and Houston Astros, respectively.
+Following the loss, Barry Bonds and star teammate Doug Drabek were expected to command salaries too high for the Pirates to again sign them.
+After the 1992 season, the Pirates front office set out to rebuild the team, giving up several high-payroll players in favor of a younger crew.
+Bonds and Drabek soon left the Pirates via free agency, signing with the San Francisco Giants and Houston Astros, respectively.

 The March 1993 issue of Baseball Digest pronounced it the greatest baseball comeback ever, as did John Smoltz immediately after the game.
 A 2006 study by the Pittsburgh Post-Gazette pronounced Cabrera's game-winning single the eighth-"clutchest" hit in MLB history.
 ESPN called the Pirates' defeat the eighth most painful in baseball history.
 Don Ohlmeyer, the former head of NBC Sports and President of NBC West Coast, supposedly called the event "one of the most exciting baseball moments he had ever seen," albeit regretting the time of day it took place.

 Also in 1993, the Braves signed Cy Young Award winning pitcher Greg Maddux from the Chicago Cubs, leading many baseball insiders to declare the team's pitching staff the best in baseball.
 The 1993 team posted a franchise-best 104 wins after a dramatic pennant race with the San Francisco Giants, who won 103 games.
 The Braves needed a stunning 55–19 finish to edge out the Giants, who led the Braves by nine games in the standings as late as August 11.
 However, the Braves fell in the NLCS to the Philadelphia Phillies in six games.

 In 1994, in a realignment of the National League's divisions following the 1993 expansion, the Braves moved to the Eastern Division.
 This realignment was the main cause of the team's heated rivalry with the New York Mets during the mid-to-late 1990s.

 When the National League realigned into three divisions, the Pirates were originally supposed to stay in the East while the Braves were to be moved to the newly created National League Central.
 However, the Braves, wanting to form a natural rivalry with the expansion Florida Marlins, elected to be placed in the East.
 Despite the Marlins offering to go to the Central, the Pirates instead gave up their spot in the East to the Braves.
 Since then, the Pirates have tried several times unsuccessfully to be placed back in the East.